Lille, France

 When we asked people living in Lille about club and activities where newcomers can meet others, they responded:

 "Expats in Lille often join various clubs and activities to meet new people and immerse themselves in the local culture.
 These include language exchange groups, where they can practice their French and help locals with English or other languages.
 They may also join sports clubs, such as football, rugby, or cycling clubs, which are popular in the area.
 Cultural activities are also a great way for expats to meet people.
 They might participate in cooking classes to learn about French cuisine, or join art workshops or wine tasting events.
 There are also book clubs and film clubs that cater to a variety of interests.
 Expats often meet people through their work or study, and networking events can be a good way to make professional connections.
 Volunteering is another way to meet locals and give back to the community.
 There are also several online platforms and social media groups specifically for expats in Lille, where they can ask for advice, share experiences, and arrange meetups.
 In addition, Lille hosts a number of festivals and events throughout the year, such as the Lille Braderie, a huge flea market, and the Lille Film Festival.
 These events provide a great opportunity for expats to mingle with locals and other expats.
 Finally, simply exploring the city, visiting local markets, cafes, and parks, can lead to casual encounters and new friendships.
-Lille is known for its friendly and welcoming atmosphere, so expats often find it easy to strike up conversations and make connections," remarked one expat living in Lille, France.
+Lille is known for its friendly and welcoming atmosphere, so expats often find it easy to strike up conversations and make connections," remarked one expat who made the move to Lille.

 What should I bring when moving to Lille?